 Usually, the top complaints about bridal shops pertain to poor customer service:

 - Inattentive staff made brides feel neglected.

 - Wrong dress sizes were ordered, and then brides were asked to pay for expensive alterations.

 - Once gowns were purchased, brides no longer felt like a top priority, and standards for customer service drastically declined.

 Clearly, offering superior customer service is essential to your success.
 Be sure to invest in employee training to ensure they are constantly going above and beyond when assisting all patrons.

 The road to success

-According to a recent survey, a successful bridal shop should do the following:
+According to Easy Weddings, a successful bridal shop should do the following:

 - Ensure the future bride feels comfortable while trying on gowns.

 - Offer a diverse assortment of dresses in various price ranges.